Categories

 Unfortunately, the price is not the only downside of Frosty Paws.
 Since Frosty Paws are frozen, it offers a great opportunity for fresh ingredients but instead whey and soy flour top the ingredient list.
 While there’s no sweeteners or artificial coloring, there’s nothing to celebrate in the Frosty Paws recipe either.

-While delicious and devoured by Fynn, I knew I could make a similar version Fynn would love for a quarter of the price.
+While delicious and devoured by Fynn, I knew I could make a similar version Fynn would love for a quarter of the price and with fresh ingredients.
+Making your own dog ice cream is easy and affordable, and it’s a great way to ensure that your dog is getting a healthy and nutritious treat.
+Plus, your dog will love the taste!

 Entertainmydog is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 We never endorse items we would not use ourselves.